 The 6-foot-3, 250-pound Landry had an impressive junior season as an edge rusher for Boston College, recording 16.5 sacks, 22 tackles for a loss, seven forced fumbles, four passes batted and 51 tackles.
 He contributed as a sophomore with 60 stops and 4.5 sacks.
 Landry would fit best as a 3-4 outside linebacker in the NFL.

 Tennessee's secondary and pass rush have really struggled this year.
-General manager Jon Robinson has put more resources into the back end, so I think he will be more inclined to take a pass-rusher in the 2018 NFL Draft.
-If he gets younger and cheaper on the edge, however, that isn't an indictment on his picks or free agency signings in the secondary. <br> <br>
+General manager Jon Robinson has put more resources into the back end, so I think he will be more inclined to take a pass-rusher.
+If he gets younger and cheaper on the edge, that isn't an indictment on his picks or free agency signings in the secondary. <br> <br>

 The Titans could use a safety upgrade.
 Sources with Tennessee have expressed regret about the Johnathan Cyprien signing. <br> <br>

 In 2017, Harrison has 68 tackles with three interceptions, three sacks and three passes batted.
 He has played really well this year as an enforcer in the middle of the field.
 Aside from coverage issues, Harrison had a quality 2016 season as the strong safety when he totaled 86 tackles with seven passes broken up and two interceptions. <br><br>